tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 # Composite Certificate

-This draft extends and complements {{!PQC-AUTH=I-D.ipsecme-ikev2-pqc-auth}} which defines how to use Post-Quantum Cryptographic (PQC) signature algorithms (such as ML-DSA) in IKEv2 authentication.
+This draft extends and complements {{!PQC-AUTH=I-D.ipsecme-ikev2-pqc-auth}} which defines how to use Post-Quantum Cryptographic (PQC) signature algorithms (such as ML-DSA and SLH-DSA) in IKEv2 authentication.
 Both drafts share the same overarching goal:

 Enable IKEv2 to authenticate peers using PQC signature algorithms, ensuring security against quantum-capable adversaries.